NOTE: This text has been updated to reflect changes in the proposed FSMA rules as of October 2014.

 FDA estimates that, despite the cost to producers, there will be a net benefit to the public from the proposed Produce Rule, arguing that compliance with the regulations will prevent certain outbreaks and foodborne illnesses.

-Broadly, FDA estimates that the proposed Produce Rule will prevent 1.75 million acute illnesses, valued at $1 billion annually, and will cost the domestic produce sector $460 million per year and the foreign produce sector $171 million per year.
+Broadly, FDA estimated that original proposed Produce Rule would prevent 1.75 million acute illnesses, valued at $1 billion annually, and would cost the domestic produce sector $460 million per year and the foreign produce sector $171 million per year.

 In coming up with its estimates, the agency has had to make a number of assumptions and rely on incomplete or insufficient data sets.
 Through the comment process, the agency is hoping to receive more data from farmers to more accurately calculate costs.
 As an example of a problematic assumption, FDA assumes that very small and small farms operate only three months per year, and that large farms operate only six months per year.
 For most regions of the country and for most types of farming operations, these estimates are too low.

 According to FDA, the costs of compliance with the proposed Produce Rule will likely be high for farmers.
-FDA calculates that the average cost burden of implementing the regulations will be:
+These figures have been revised, and very slightly reduced, given the changes to the definitions of small and very small business proposed in the supplemental proposed rule.
+FDA now calculates that the average cost burden of implementing the regulations will be:

 These aggregate costs include estimates for complying with all of the standards in the Produce regulations.
 These estimates do not include costs to “farm mixed-type facilities” of having to comply with the Preventive Controls Rule.
 For a snapshot of those costs, visit NSAC’s “Costs to Farmers and Consumers – Preventive Controls Rule” page.